bcgov/cas-ciip-portal/docs/dev-environment-setup.md

 **NOTE**: As the Perl ecosystem hasn't kept pace with the conveniences of modern times, for most people this tends to be the most problematic step.

 - Use your system package manager to install Perl, ensure the version is >= 5, and add this perl to your `$PATH`.
+  * Alternatively, you can try using [Perlbrew](https://perlbrew.pl/) to install, which helps to manage multiple local Perl versions.
   * **If using MacOS**: Unfortunately, the pre-installed system Perl cannot be relied upon; certain critical headers are missing. **Use Homebrew to re-install Perl 5 and ensure that is the perl in your `$PATH`**.
-    - `brew update && brew install perl`
+    - Use [Perlbrew](https://perlbrew.pl/) if you might switch between multiple Perl versions, or: `brew update && brew install perl`
     - it must be installed somewhere with **regular user permissions** such as `/usr/local/Cellar/` - not somewhere like `/Library/` that requires unsafe root permissions to install further Perl modules.
-    - Homebrew will install perl in the appropriate location by default.
+    - Homebrew should install perl in the appropriate location by default.
 - From the project root, run `make install_perl_tools`.
 This invokes the `install` target in `schema/Makefile`.
   * You may again need to troubleshoot individual steps in `make install_perl_tools` on your system; in that case, find the `install` target in [`schema/Makefile`](../schema/Makefile) and run the steps individually.
   * This script installs the Perl package manager [cpanm](https://metacpan.org/pod/distribution/App-cpanminus/bin/cpanm) (_aka._ cpanminus) and then invokes it to install Perl dependencies from the `schema/cpanfile`.
 Namely, these dependencies are: